 Garden Ridge is a bedroom community of almost 1463 homes with a population of 3,259.
 The city derived its name from a series of ridges overlooking fields of wildflowers on the up-slope of the famous Texas Hill Country on ranch and farmland owned and cultivated by immigrant and first-generation Germans.

 The city had its beginning as a custom-home subdivision in the 1960s.
 During this time frame, the fast-developing area was beginning to invite attention from the neighboring towns that had growth ideas and thoughts of annexation.
 The citizens quickly decided that incorporation, as “their” town would solve the dilemma.

-Garden Ridge was incorporated by its Ordinance One, dated 6 July 1972, and is now served by a non-paid Mayor and City Council, 31 employees in total operate City Administration, a Library, 24-hour Police Department, Public Works Department , and Water Department.
+Garden Ridge was incorporated by its Ordinance One, dated 6 July 1972, and is now served by a non-paid Mayor and City Council, 31 employees under the charge of City Administration, a Library, 24-hour Police Department, Public Works Department , and Water Department.
 In addition, volunteers constitute a Planning and Zoning Commission, Quarry Commission, Water Commission, Wildlife Management Advisory Commission and Impact Fee Committee.
 A City Library was activated in 1998, serving the local area and supported by contributions and volunteers.
 The service of volunteers is the heart of the city.